eresearchqut/status/README.md

 ### Storybook's Accessibility testing

 This starter kit comes with the `@storybook/addon-a11y` which is used to check for common accessibility errors in your components.
 When you run `yarn run storybook`, each story will show detailed explanations with suggested fixes if errors are found.

+## Automated Scripts
+It is always good to understand how the information are updated and displayed, reduce the possibility of causing issues or errors when [updating service detail](#updating-service-detail).

+### List of scripts

 ## Updating Service Detail
 In fact, there are no code modification required when services (name and address) need to be updated, unless health check method also need to be updated.